aeickhoff/rust-embed/readme.md

+**This fork enables the embed with a feature flag rather than based on whether debug symbols are compiled**

 ## Rust Embed [![Build Status](https://travis-ci.org/pyros2097/rust-embed.svg?branch=master)](https://travis-ci.org/pyros2097/rust-embed) [![crates.io](http://meritbadge.herokuapp.com/rust-embed)](https://crates.io/crates/rust-embed)
 Rust Custom Derive Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.